historical-theology/theological-dots/README.md

 ## FAQ
-#### Why do you like FreeBSD?
+#### Why do you like FreeBSD and OpenBSD?
-FreeBSD is stable and sensible.
-The user has full control of it.
+FreeBSD and OpenBSD are stable and sensible.
+The user has full control of them.

 #### How do you recommend installing Debian or Ubuntu GNU/Linux for use with these dotfiles?
-The best way to install Ubuntu GNU/Linux for use with these dotfiles or a similarly minimalistic tiling window manager setup is to use the Mini ISO.
-Since Canonical has decided to stop building this .iso after 20.04, a plain Debian installation will probably be the best option overall in the near future.
+A plain Debian installation is the best option overall.
+A minimalist Ubuntu Server installation should work, too, but I have not tested that.

 #### Why do you use spectrwm?
 spectrwm is lightweight and fast.
 It has a plain text configuration file (`~/.config/spectrwm/spectrwm.conf`) that makes it easy to customize.
 It achieves almost everything that I might desire in a tiling window manager.